-You may claim, against your office expenses budget, signage, facilities and equipment to assist you to conduct your parliamentary business at a mobile office (e.g. a stall at a shopping centre, community fair or market) within your electorate – for example, at community fairs, markets and exhibitions.
+You may claim, against your office expenses budget, signage, facilities and equipment to assist you to conduct your parliamentary business at a mobile office (e.g. a stall at a shopping centre, community fair or market) within your electorate.

 Mobile office facilities and equipment could include a marquee to provide coverage when you are conducting your parliamentary business outdoors, and other necessary items such as a table and chairs, or the cost of an exhibition booth for indoor events.

 In general, venue hire (such as function rooms and community centres and halls) is not claimable as a mobile office facility other than in limited circumstances, such as due to an unexpected severe weather event that necessitates the use of a venue or where a member needs to travel a significant distance from their Commonwealth-funded electorate office to meet with constituents.
 Please contact the MaPS Help Desk if you intend to claim venue hire costs.